miroapp/app-examples/examples/webhooks-manager/README.md

 - In the app manifest editor, configure the app as follows:
   - [`sdkUri`](https://developers.miro.com/docs/app-manifest#sdkuri): assign `http://localhost:3000` as a value for this property. \
     It defines the entry point of the app, and it corresponds to the URL of the server that the app runs on.
-  - [`redirectUriForSdk`](https://developers.miro.com/docs/app-manifest#redirecturiforsdk): assign `http://localhost:3000/api/redirect/` as a value for this property. \
+  - [`redirectUris`](https://developers.miro.com/docs/app-manifest#redirecturis): assign `http://localhost:3000/api/redirect/` as a value for this property. \
-    It defines the redirect URL that starts the OAuth 2.0 code grant flow for the REST API from the Web SDK.
+    It defines the redirect URL that starts the OAuth 2.0 code grant flow for the REST API.
   - [`scopes`](https://developers.miro.com/docs/app-manifest#scopes): add the permission scopes that users need to grant the app when they install it. \
     To enable the app to read from and write to the board, add the following permissions:
     - `boards:read`
     - `boards:write`

-4. Open the [`.env`](.env) file, and enter the app client ID and client secret values that you saved at the beginning of step 3 above.
+1. Open the [`.env`](.env) file, and enter the app client ID and client secret values that you saved at the beginning of step 3 above.

    ```